Last Updated on by Jeremy

 - Official StatCounter Plugin – A second analytics software that we used since day one.
 A bit easier to use and different data than GA.
 Once we redesigned this site we figured it was time to wave goodbye in the effort of providing just a bit faster site performance.

 - Broken Link Checker – Broken Link Checker is a plugin that, when active, continually scans your site to find broken links and returns them in a report.
 This one is a major server hog and is one you'd only want to turn on and off when you want to run a scan.
-We have since removed this because Performance Foundry has requested we do not run such loads on our server.
+We have since removed this as it adds a load to your server.
 Now we use Xenu Link Sleuth (a free desktop app) for the same job which admittedly is much better at the task anyway.

 - Q2W3 Fixed Widget – A simple plugin that allows a sidebar widget to become sticky and scroll down with the reader.
 Great for preventing white space and allow an ad or affiliate prompt to stay with a reader as they scroll.
 We removed this one because Mediavine requires a sticky sidebar ad without competition.

 - WP About Author – Our theme did not offer a good author box at the end of articles, and this plugin worked out quite well!
-We removed this one to reduce our site's load time as we found author profiles did not add much value overall.
+We removed this one to reduce our site's load time as we could replicate this with AdInserter via tag logic (added a tag per each unique author).

 Check back soon for more updates as we plan to keep this one a running guide to our current plugin setup!